MauriceHuchler/Thesis/README.md

 ### Unfortunately you cant play the game anymore.
-It ran on the university-servers which are shutdown. you can watch a little video from the gameplay [here](https://mauricehuchler.github.io/Thesis/thesis_show.mp4)
+It ran on the university-servers which are shutdown.

+But you can watch a little gameplay-video [here](https://mauricehuchler.github.io/Thesis/thesis_show.mp4).

 **[Cant play now!](https://tobias-bodmer.github.io/Thesis/index.html)**